b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sco(s)
 ```

 Much less code, works the same.
 Still, I would not overuse it.
-For more than a single condition it is usually harder to read and process in your head than the good old `if/elseif/else` blocks.
+For more than a single condition it is usually harder to write, read, and process in your head than the good old `if/elseif/else` blocks.

 ### Dictionaries {#sec:julia_language_dictionaries}

-[Dictionaries in Julia](https://docs.julialang.org/en/v1/base/collections/#Dictionaries) are a sort of mapping (like in an ordinary dictionary a mapping between a word and its definition).
+[Dictionaries in Julia](https://docs.julialang.org/en/v1/base/collections/#Dictionaries) are a sort of mapping (like in an ordinary dictionary is a mapping between a word and its definition).
 We say that the mapping is between `key` and `value`.
 For instance let's say I want to define an English-Polish dictionary.

 ```jl
 s = """